quizerno/Steel-Battalion-Entry-Guide/Notes/Configurator-Notes.md

 A **fourth section in the SCT view dropdown**, beside left/middle/right block.
 Contents so far:

+### Unbound Control List
+Little window on the side that shows which controls still need bindings

 ## Mouse Options
 - Steel Battalion's interaction with mouse movement is partially dependent on the usage.
 - Weapon Aim (Right Stick): By default the weapon aim will limit the cursor to the window size of the main monitor.